Despite its name, ringworm (also known as dermatophytosis) is caused by a fungus, not by worms.

 What does it look like

-Ringworm shows up most often on the feet, face, ears, and tail.
+Ringworm most often appears on the feet, face, ears, and tail.

 The infection is usually confined to hair, nails, and dead skin.
 However, inflammation and redness of other parts of the skin can develop from the body’s immune response to the fungus.